-If they don't allow you room to express yourself or have needs, it may be time to adjust your expectations.
-Maybe they're great for hanging out but not much for emotional support.
+If they don't accept your having needs, it may be time to adjust your expectations.
+Maybe they're great for hanging out but not much for deeper connection and emotional support.

 3) Start to Set Boundaries

 As people pleasers, saying yes and offering help happens without a second thought.
-This leads to feeling burnt out and resentful.
+This often leads to feeling burnt out and resentful.
 Asking yourself, where's mine?